johanberntsson/ozmoo/documentation/manual/manual.md

 ## Limitations

 Ozmoo should be able to run most Z-code games, regardless of size (A Z-code game can be up to 512 KB in size).
 However, there are some limitations:

-- Ozmoo only supports version 3, 4, 5 and 8 of Z-code.
-This means you can't run the very first versions of Zork I and II, or the Infocom games with graphics.
 - A Z-code file always starts with a section called dynamic memory.
 Ozmoo will not be able to handle games with more than roughly 35 KB of dynamic memory.
-- If you want to run Ozmoo on a system with a single 1541 drive (or an emulation of one), the part of the game file that is not dynamic memory can be no larger than 191.5 KB.
-This typically means the game file can be about 210 KB in size.
+- If you want to run Ozmoo on a system with a single 1541 drive (or an emulation of one), the part of the game file that is not dynamic memory can be no larger than 170 KB.
+This typically means the game file can be about 190 KB in size.
-- Some Inform 6 games and pretty much all Inform 7 games will never be fast enough to be any fun on Ozmoo.
-In general, Infocom games are faster than Inform games.
+- Some Inform 6 games and pretty much all Inform 7 games are to slow to be much on a Commodore 64.
+In general Infocom games, PunyInform games and modern-day ZIL games work the best.
+Inform 5 games and early Inform 6 games (typically using library 6/1 or 6/2) often work well too.

 # Quickstart